elmahio/documentation/docs/create-deployments-from-umbraco-cloud.md

+---
+title: Create deployments from Umbraco Cloud
+description: Umbraco Cloud uses Azure to host Umbraco websites, so supporting deployment tracking corresponds to the steps for Kudu.
+Learn more about it here.
+---

 # Create deployments from Umbraco Cloud

-Umbraco Cloud uses Azure to host Umbraco websites, why supporting deployment tracking pretty much corresponds the steps specified in [Using Kudu](#using-kudu).
+Umbraco Cloud uses Azure to host Umbraco websites, so supporting deployment tracking pretty much corresponds to the steps specified in [Using Kudu](#using-kudu).
 Navigate to `https://your-umbraco-site.scm.s1.umbraco.io` where `your-umbraco-site` is the name of your Umbraco site.
 Click the Debug console link and navigate to `site\deployments\tools\PostDeploymentActions\deploymenthooks` (create it if it doesn't exist).
-Notice the folder `deploymenthooks`, which is required in order for your scripts to run on Umbraco Cloud.
+Notice the folder `deploymenthooks`, which is required for your scripts to run on Umbraco Cloud.

 Unlike Kudu, Umbraco Cloud only executes `cmd` and `bat` files.
 Create a new `cmd` file: